noaione/yuusha-shoukan-ln/sources/v14/chapter2.md

 not going to bring up that time.
 At any rate, let’s keep in mind that Neun-san likes anmitsu.
 I’ll also check out shops that serve anmitsu in Kuro’s food guide.
-I owe Neun-san a tremendous debt of gratitude for the rice she gave me before,so if I get the chance, I might as well treat her to some anmitsu.
+I owe Neun-san a tremendous debt of gratitude for the rice she gave me before, so if I get the chance, I might as well treat her to some anmitsu.

 [Well then, continuing on with the common topics...
 What are your hobbies, Neun-san?]